LostImbecile/dbl-bot/README.md

 You want to have an "IDs.txt" and a "Tokens.txt" file, they'll be automatically created and filled for certain things, but you might have to add the keys manually for others, look for KeyManager references to find the ones I used for my bot.

 This bot can store its data on discord or locally.
 Most of it is server-specific or channel-specific when needed.
+Prefix can be changed in config.properties.

 The bot comes with a GUI, you can run it as CMD only if you change it in settings and restart, the main class is "Run.java".